kitconcept/volto-form-builder/src/addons/volto-form-builder/README.md

 - [x] As editor, I can add a single-line text field to a form
 - [x] As editor, I can add a multi-line text field to a form
 - [x] As editor, I can add an email field to a form
-- [ ] As editor, I can add a RichText field to a form
-- [ ] As editor, I can add a send-email action to a form
+- [x] As editor, I can add a send-email action to a form
 - [x] As anonymous user, I can see and submit a form

 ## Additional Fields